+The Texas Medical Association accepts Hassle Factor Logs from current TMA members only.
 TMA's Hassle Factor Log is currently available only to download and submit manually.
-The online Hassle Factor Log is undergoing revision and will be available again shortly.
 Download the Hassle Factor Log in PDF format.
 All physicians must have a current Business Associate Agreement (BAA) on file with TMA.
 A copy of the BAA can be found here.
-If you have any questions, please contact the TMA Knowledge Center at (800) 880-7955.
+If you have any questions, please contact the Payment Advocacy Department at (800) 880-1300 ext.
+1414.

 Hassle Factor Log Program User Guide

 Please observe the following Hassle Factor Log (HFL) guidelines to help us expedite processing while maintaining the integrity and credibility of the HFL program.

 - The Texas Medical Association accepts HFLs from current TMA members only.

 - Submit HFLs by mail to Payment Advocacy Dept., Texas Medical Association, 401 W. 15th St., Austin, TX 78701; the preferred method to submit HFLs is by HIPAA secure fax (512) 370-1632 or HIPAA secure e-mail https://files.texmed.org/filedrop/Hassle.
 (You don’t need to mail us originals of faxed information.)

 - Exhaust and document reasonable attempts to resolve your claim issues, including the appeals process, before submitting an HFL (unless you are submitting an HFL as “informational only”).

 - Clearly identify health plans and/or contractual relationships on the HFL form.